kbadk/airthings-wave-webservice/README.md

 Besides, the sensors only update their sensor data once every 5 minutes (1 hour for the radon reader), so polling the device more frequently wouldn't change much.

+Sometimes, the device will fail to respond in a timely manner.
+The service waits for a reply for 10 seconds (configurable through the environment variable `READ_TIMEOUT`, e.g. `READ_TIMEOUT=30` for 30 seconds).
+If the device hasn't responded within that time, the service will instead send back the cached reading (disregarding the `CACHE_TTL`).
+This problem always seems to solve itself within a minute of two, so it's not likely the service will perpetually send back stale data.
+The log will indicate when stale data is served.

 ## Usage

 ```